lovedayikegbulam/simple-server/README.md

 ### Installing

-clone or download the repository and open with any code editor of your choice\
+Clone or download the repository and open with any code editor of your choice\
 Run the command below to get started

 ```